cregx/mdt-cleanup-harddrive-winpe/README.md

 You can find the corresponding resource entries for your language in the ```String Table```.
 These all contain the suffix ```_NLS``` in their identifier, e.g. ```IDS_RUN_ACTION_FAILED_NLS```.
 Just revise all the strings you want and then create a new build.
 Finally, you can find your language version under ```x64/Release_NLS```.

+If you are not able to create your own NLS version, please contact me and tell me your translations in the process.
+I will then create an appropriate version for you and make it available for download under Releases.

 ### :question: I have included Cleanup in my LTI solution, but I would like to remove it now.
 How can I do that?

 You need to undo the following adjustments: